cainsalcido/to-do/README.md

 1. Clone the repository: `git clone https://github.com/cainsalcido/to-do.git`
 2. Navigate to the project directory: `cd to-do`
 3. Install dependencies: `npm install`
-4. Start the development server: `npm start`
+Then you're ready to continue to [usage](usage)

 ### Usage

+1. Configure Firebase: Ensure you have a Firebase project set up.
+Replace the placeholders in `firebase/firebaseConfig.js` with your Firebase configuration values.
+2. Start the Development Server: `npm start`
-1. Open your web browser and navigate to `http://localhost:3000`
+3. Open the Application: Open your web browser and navigate to `http://localhost:3000`.
+You can now use the To-Do List App to manage your tasks.
-2. Start adding tasks to your to-do list!

 Contributing 🫂
 ------------

 Contributions are welcome!
 If you'd like to contribute to this project, please, fork it and contribute!

 License 🪪
 -------